grafana/grafana/docs/sources/administration/roles-and-permissions/_index.md

 - **Edit**: Can create, edit, or delete a dashboard.
 Can edit or delete a folder.
 Editors _cannot_ change folder or dashboard permissions.
 - **View**: Can only view dashboards and folders.

-> Important: When a user creates a dashboard or a folder, he becomes **Admin** of it, independently of his role.
+> Important: When a user creates a dashboard or a folder, he is set as **Admin** of it.

 For more information about assigning dashboard folder permissions, refer to [Grant dashboard folder permissions]({{< relref "../user-management/manage-dashboard-permissions/#grant-dashboard-folder-permissions" >}}).